-With interest rates at all-time low levels and with lots of value built up in homes across Canada, now could be the ideal time to unlock your equity with a mortgage refinance.
+With mortgage rates at all-time low levels and with lots of value and equity built up in homes across Ontario, now could be the ideal time to unlock your equity with a mortgage refinance.

 Are you looking for the BEST refinance mortgage rates and information to: